vkreiden/CourseProject/README.md

 ### Testing datasets
 We provide two sample datasets ["perfect split"](datasets/perfect_split) and ["mix"](datasets/mix).
 These datasets are mostly synthetic.
 They were generated from the real httpd error log files in the following way: the *notice* level messages are separated into the *"notice"* files while *error* level messages are separated into the *"error"* files. ["Perfect split"](datasets/perfect_split) dataset includes strictly separated *notice* and *error* files while the ["mix"](datasets/mix) contains a ~70%-30% mixes of two kinds.
-This allows to see the implemented approach works from the perspective of expected accuracy: with the *perfect split* all the classifiers are 100% accurate while when we use a mixed adataset the accuracy drops to 70-80%.
+This allows to see the implemented approach works from the perspective of expected accuracy: with the *perfect split* all the classifiers are 100% accurate while when we use a mixed adataset the accuracy drops below 100%.

 ## Usage
 We prepared and tested two running configurations below.